jeffreychaplin/home-gh-pages/_featured_categories/mobileapps.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  These are some of the mobile apps that we've created.
+  These are some of the mobile apps that I've worked on professionally.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true